Connect with others who understand.

 Written by Joan Grossman

-Swimming is great exercise and can be an enjoyable way to spend time with others, but for some people with psoriasis, the chlorine in swimming pools may irritate sensitive skin.
+Swimming is a great way to exercise and spend time with others.
+But for some people with psoriasis, the chlorine in swimming pools may irritate sensitive skin.

-One MyPsoriasisTeam member said, “My psoriasis seems to be clearing up lately.
+One MyPsoriasisTeam member shared, “My psoriasis seems to be clearing up lately.
 I do have some itching, which I attribute to chlorine.
 But it’s a minor annoyance defeated by moisturizer.”

-Chlorine occurs naturally and is a dense yellow-green gas with a strong odor.
-It’s an element that’s found in the periodic table.
+Chlorine is a natural element that’s listed in the periodic table.
+On its own, it’s a dense yellow-green gas with a strong smell.
 In nature, chlorine is found in combination with other substances — usually salt.
-Chlorine is often used to kill bacteria and to treat drinking water, swimming pools, and hot tubs.
+Chlorine is often added to swimming pools, hot tubs, and drinking water to kill bacteria.

-Psoriasis is a chronic (ongoing) disease of the immune system that causes skin cells to rapidly build up and flake off.
-Symptoms of psoriasis include painful and itchy patches of discolored skin.
+Psoriasis is a chronic (ongoing) immune condition that causes skin cells to build up and flake off quickly.
+Symptoms of psoriasis include painful or itchy patches of discolored skin.
 Skin with psoriasis can be sensitive to different environmental factors, including chlorine.
+Understanding the relationship between psoriasis and chlorine can help you make informed decisions about swimming.

 Read on for more information about chlorine and tips for swimming if you have psoriasis.